|Nutrition Facts (per serving)|

 1 cup coconut milk

 1 tablespoon sugar, brown if you have it

 Rinse your salmon steaks (or fillets) and set aside to dry while you make the red curry sauce.

-Place all ingredients for "Red Curry Sauce for Salmon" in a food processor or chopper (if using a mini chopper, just add as much coconut milk as you can, adding the rest later).
+Place all ingredients for the red curry sauce in a food processor or chopper (if using a mini chopper, just add as much coconut milk as you can, adding the rest later).
 A blender can also be used.

 Blitz the ingredients well to create a fragrant red curry sauce.

-If cooking salmon in banana leaf: This salmon can be wrapped up in banana leaf (like individual packets) or cooked in banana leaf boats (as pictured).
+If cooking salmon in banana leaf: This salmon can be wrapped up in banana leaf (like individual packets) or cooked in banana leaf boats.
 Be sure to place the packets or boats inside a casserole dish (or something to catch the drippings), as banana leaves are porous and the sauce will leak somewhat.

 Serve with a little spring onion and fresh chili, fresh coriander and/or basil leaves.
 Any leftover sauce can be briefly heated up and served as a side sauce.

-Serving Tips: If serving this dish to company, you can either bake the salmon in a casserole dish or in banana leaf.
-But because banana leaves loose their color and texture when cooked, for a nicer presentation, I recommend transferring the cooked salmon to a fresh boat before serving.
+Serving Tip: If serving this dish to company, you can either bake the salmon in a casserole dish or in banana leaf.
+But because banana leaves lose their color and texture when cooked, for a nicer presentation, we recommend transferring the cooked salmon to a fresh boat before serving.
 Spoon a little sauce over the fish and then adding the toppings for a professional finish.